gecio/gecio.github.io/docs/_imke/k8sapplications/serviceaccounts/index.en.md

 parent: Kubernetes Applications
 ---

-Limited access to a kubernetes cluster can be achieved using kubernetes service accounts, and the RBAC feature within kubernetes.
+Limited access to a Kubernetes cluster can be achieved using Kubernetes service accounts, and the RBAC feature within Kubernetes.

 To achieve this, we will need to create:

-- kubernetes service account
+- Kubernetes service account
 - access role
-- role binding for the kubernetes service account to use the access role
+- role binding for the Kubernetes service account to use the access role

-All authentication with kubernetes clusters created in IMKE is done using bearer tokens.
-When you create a new kubernetes service account a secret will be created for it in the same namespace, and it will be automatically removed when you delete the kubernetes service account.
+All authentication with Kubernetes clusters created in IMKE is done using bearer tokens.
+When you create a new Kubernetes service account a secret will be created for it in the same namespace, and it will be automatically removed when you delete the Kubernetes service account.

-## Creating a kubernetes service account
+## Creating a Kubernetes service account

-To create a kubernetes service account run the following command and replace `my-serviceaccount` with the name you want to use for the kubernetes service
+To create a Kubernetes service account run the following command and replace `my-serviceaccount` with the name you want to use for the Kubernetes service
 account:

 ```bash